puntonim/painl.es/_posts/2014-11-25-bus-bell-cord.md

 ogimage: "/assets/img/2014-11-25-bus-bell-cord/cord2.jpg"
 ---

-Imagine you are in a bus, you want to signal a stop and you suddenly realize that there is **no red button** to push.
+Imagine you are in a bus, you want to signal a stop and suddenly realize that there is **no red button** to push.
 Red buttons are one of the few things that you expect to find in any bus in any corner of the world, so you get a bit disappointed.